IBM-Blockchain-Archive/marbles/README.md

 Step 2.
 Next we create a key value store to store the enrollment certificates with `newDefaultKeyValueStore`

 Step 3.
 Next we enroll our admin.
 This is when we authenticate to the CA with our enroll ID and enroll secret.
 The CA will issue enrollment certificates which the SDK will store in the key value store.
 Since we are using the default key value store, it will be stored in our local file system.

 Step 4.
 After successful enrollment we set the orderer URL.
 The orderer is not needed yet, but will be when we try to invoke chaincode.
     - The business with `ssl-target-name-override` is only needed if you have self signed certificates.
 Set this field equal to the `common name` you used to create the PEM file.

 Step 5.
 Next we set the Peer URLs.
 These are also not needed yet, but we are going to setup our SDK chain object fully.

 Step 6.
 At this point the SDK is fully configured and ready to interact with the blockchain.

+### Code Structure
+This application has 3 coding environments to juggle.

+1. The Chaincode Part - This is GoLang code that runs on/with a peer on your blockchain network.
+Also, called `cc`.
+All marbles/blockchain transactions ultimately happen here.
+These files live in `/chaincode`.
+1. The **Client** Side JS Part - This is JavaScript code running in the user's browser.
+User interface interaction happens here.
+These files live in `/public/js.`
+1. The **Server** Side JS Part - This is JavaScript code running our application's backend. ie `Node.js` code which is the heart of Marbles!
+Sometimes referred to as our `node` or `server` code.
+Functions as the glue between the marble admin and our blockchain.
+These files live in `/utils` and `/routes`.

+Remember these 3 parts are isolated from each other.
+They do not share variables nor functions.
+They will communicate via a networking protocol such as gRPC, WebSockets, or HTTP.

 # Marbles Deeper Dive
 Hopefully you have successfully traded a marble or two between users.
 Let’s look at how transferring a marble is done by starting at the chaincode.

 __/chaincode/marbles.go__